dhawalrohit729/Fashion-Fiesta/README.md

 ## Fashion Fiesta

-It is a responsive webpage for the Purpose of Selling Clothing things Online, and Expanding the existing Customer Base.
+It is a responsive Web-Application for the Purpose of Selling Clothing things Online, and Expanding the existing Customer Base.
 It Contains a Designs for DashBoard, Browsing Section , Cart , Register/Login Pages.

 The Snippets of Above Project.